 (4) New accounting pronouncements - On June 29, 2009, the FASB issued an accounting pronouncement establishing the FASB Accounting Standards Codification (the "ASC") as the source of authoritative accounting principles recognized by the FASB to be applied by nongovernmental entities.
 This pronouncement was effective for financial statements issued for interim and annual periods ending after September 15, 2009, for most entities.
 On the effective date, all non-SEC accounting and reporting standards will be superseded.
 Rules and interpretive releases of the SEC under the authority of federal securities laws are also sources of authoritative GAAP for SEC registrants.
-All other accounting plicies.
+All other accounting literature is considered non-authoritative.
+The switch to the ASC affects the way companies refer to U.S. GAAP in financial statements and accounting policies.
 Citing particular content in the ASC involves specifying the unique numeric path to the content through the Topic, Subtopic, Section and Paragraph structure.
 The Company adopted this new accounting pronouncement for the quarterly period ended September 30, 2009, as required, and adoption did not have a material impact on our consolidated financial statements taken as a whole.

-FASB ASC Topic 260, "Earnings Per Share."
+EASB ASC Topic 260, "Earnings Per Share."
 On January 1, 2009, we adopted new authoritative accounting guidance under FASB ASC Topic 260, "Earnings Per Share," which provides that unvested share-based payment awards that contain non-forfeitable rights to dividends or dividend equivalents (whether paid or unpaid) are participating securities and shall be included in the computation of earnings per share pursuant to the two-class method.

-FASB ASC Topic 320, "Investments - Debt and Equity Securities."
+EASB ASC Topic 320, "Investments - Debt and Equity Securities."
 New authoritative accounting guidance under ASC Topic 320, "Investments - Debt and Equity Securities," (i) changes existing guidance for determining whether an impairment is other than temporary to debt securities and (ii) replaces the existing requirement that the entity's management assert it has both the intent and ability to hold an impaired security until recovery with a requirement that management assert: (a) it does not have the intent to sell the security; and (b) it is more likely than not it will not have to sell the security before recovery of its cost basis.
 Under ASC Topic 320, declines in the fair value of held-to-maturity and available-for-sale securities below their cost that are deemed to be other than temporary are reflected in earnings as realized losses to the extent the impairment is related to credit losses.
 The amount of the impairment related to other factors is recognized in other comprehensive income.
 We adopted the provisions of the new authoritative accounting guidance under ASC Topic 320 during the first quarter of 2009.
 Adoption of the new guidance did not significantly impact our consolidated financial statements.